At the Start

 Memorized titles, authors, and illustrators

 Good “readersmanship” (sportsmanship)

 Just because a student doesn’t make the team, doesn’t mean that he/she can’t continue to practice with your team.
 It is up to the coaches to decide who can attend practices after a team is decided.
-However, only team members will be allowed into the battles on competition day.
+However, only team members will be allowed into the battles on competition day due to capacity.

 Choosing How to Compete

 Just like in sports, we are leaving it up to the coach to decide how the team “plays” in the competition.

 Have 6 main team members who compete in every battle with up to 4 team members as alternates, or,